 Intellectual property has many facets and means different things to artists, musicians, engineers and scientists, all of whom, like it or not, are in business.
 The goal of our blog is to keep all types of creative thinkers up to date on the intellectual property issues that impact the business of creativity.

 Our backgrounds provide insight to our blog postings and add value to our client services.
 An electrical engineer, Roy Craig designed nuclear and aircraft controls and software; for the past two decades he’s represented tech companies as well as the US Navy and NASA (sometimes it is rocket science).
-Former professional musician and record producer Scott Johnson received the 2011 Sue Hess Maryland Arts Advocate Award for his work as Chair of the Maryland State Arts Council (2008-2010) and as co-founder of the Maryland Film Industry Coalition.
-Jon Holda designed highways and byways as a civil engineer before finding his true calling — helping tech and media companies maximize their IP portfolios.
-Cynthia Sanders draws on her BFA training and experience as a performance artist and designer to craft creative solutions for her tech and media clients.
-Tony Vittoria is a part-time musician and full time litigator, whose undergraduate thesis examined age-related differences in learning and mastering musical skills (really).
-And Chris Lonegro, a former construction engineer, utilizes his background as a project manager and construction litigator to help his clients understand the real world business implications of their intellectual property strategies.
+Trained as a chemical engineer, Emily Billig spent time working as an examiner at the U.S. Patent & Trademark Office in the electrical engineering section before attending law school.
+Former professional musician and record producer Scott Johnson has received many awards for his leadership in the arts, including the Leadership in Law Award from The Daily Record in 2013 for working to restore our film crew base in Maryland by a film incentive program in Maryland, the Golden Formstone Award, from the Creative Alliance, 2012, for his leadership of numerous organizations serving the arts community and for his service as immediate-past Chair of the Maryland State Arts Council, and the 2011 Sue Hess Maryland Arts Advocate Award for his work as Chair of the Maryland State Arts Council (2008-2010) and as co-founder of the Maryland Film Industry Coalition.
+Cynthia Sanders draws on the rapid prototyping skills gained in art college and her experience as a performance artist and designer to craft creative solutions for her advertising, healthcare, tech, and social media clients.